Vasily Smirnov (serial killer): Biography

 Vasily Smirnov was the only child in the family.
 His father died early, and his mother indulged Smirnov in every possible way and said that he was the best, yet did not allow him to communicate with peers, go to dances or meet with girls.
 At the age of 18, he hit his mother on the head with a hammer and tried to rape her, but she did not let him.
 After serving in the army, he raped an elderly woman.
-For this, Smirnov was sent to prison, here he was raped by another inmate.
-While serving his sentence, his mother passed away.
+For this, Smirnov was sent to prison, where he was raped by another inmate.
+While serving his sentence, his mother died.

 On 3 September 1979, on the bank of the Izhora River, the body of 8-year-old Marina Koshkina was found.
 She had been brutally murdered, and raped before her death.
 A nail was found hammered in her head.
 Smirnov had attacked and raped the victim, after which he demanded that she not tell her mother.
 The girl refused, and he then proceeded to murder her.
 The investigation into this case was very active, but they couldn't catch the killer.
 Soon the corpse of a small boy named Andrei Lopatin was found at the Silver Lake.
 He had been raped and then stabbed.
 Smirnov wanted to cut off a piece from the boy's body and use it for food, but a passing bicyclist frightened him off.
-Horrifying rumors of a vampire who has been drinking blood from children quickly arose in Gatchina.
+Horrifying rumours of a vampire who has been drinking blood from children quickly arose in Gatchina.